 To include a manufacturer section on a product listing, you will need to be a 1p seller.
 3p sellers can use emails and package inserts for promotions.

 You’ve made the plunge and entered the vast waters of Amazon retail.
 Now that you’re here, use the tips above to scale out your marketing and grow your eCommerce business.

 If you’ve landed here because you want help with marketing and advertising for your Amazon products or you’d like to start selling on the platform, reach out!
-We’d be thrilled to help you take your online retail to the next level.
+We’d be thrilled to partner with you as your Amazon marketing agency to help you take your online retail to the next level.